alfnielsen/process-worker/README.md

 # redis-process-worker

+> **Disclaimer:** This package is in developer beta and its API or features may change at any time.

 A worker process helper for using Redis cache and streams.
 Provides a simple interface for background workers, stream communication, and a global cache.

 ## Features